elemusma/ioc-siteworx/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.9=

+* Fix: Added nonce check to import settings ajax request, in order to improve security and prevent cross-site requests.

+= 2.0.8=

+* Fix: Enhance compatibility with the Pickingpal plugin to load the orders.
+* Fix: Remove duplication header calls in Varnish requests.
+* Fix: Invalid Certificate never accepted and its default value is TRUE now.
+* Add: Include the option to Clear Object Cache.

 = 2.0.7 =